 We are required to use diligent efforts to develop licensed products throughout the field of use and to introduce licensed products into the commercial market.
-In that regard, we are obligated to fulfill certain development and regulatory milestones relating to C3003, including completion of multisite field demonstrations of a crop species in which C3003 has been introduced, and filing for regulatory approval of a crop species in which C3003 has been introduced for under the agreement would, if we are unable to reach agreement with UMASS as to a potential adjustment of the applicable milestone, give UMASS the right to terminate the agreement, following a notice period.
+In that regard, we are obligated to fulfill certain development and regulatory milestones relating to C3003, including completion of multisite field demonstrations of a crop species in which C3003 has been introduced, and filing for regulatory approval of a crop species in which C3003 has been introduced within a specified period.
+Our failure to achieve any milestone provided for under the agreement would, if we are unable to reach agreement with UMASS as to a potential adjustment of the applicable milestone, give UMASS the right to terminate the agreement, following a notice period.